 When to use a Consent form 4?

-A consent form 4 should be used when treatment decisions are being made in an adult patient’s best interest due to the patient lacking capacity to make the decision themselves.
+A consent form 4, or treatment in best interests documentation, should be used when treatment decisions are being made in an adult patient’s best interest due to the patient lacking capacity to make the decision themselves.

 Capacity means the ability to use and understand information to make a decision, and communicate any decision made.

 All adults are presumed to have sufficient capacity to decide on their own medical treatment, unless there’s significant evidence to suggest otherwise.

 A capacity assessment can be added to any consent episode in Concentric (for example to add documentation for why a consent form 1 is being used for a 15 year old), but becomes required for all consent form 4 episodes.

 Concentric walks through the required elements for a capacity assessment, such as why it is being conducted, the support being given, and asks the 4 capacity questions - is the patient able to: understand the information, retain the information, weigh up the information, and communicate a decision.
 Evidence should be added to each of these elements, and then an overall assessment of capacity documented.